Published:

 Step 2: The actual integration

-The goal here is to detect and identify the device in a network and forward its ID and device type to our backend.
+The scanner is the software that detects and identifies the device in a network and forwards its ID and device type to our backend.
 For the scanner, we rely on a range of discovery protocols like ARP and SEMP.
 The scanner is considered done once we are able to detect and identify the appliance in a network.

-This step is only relevant for appliances we want to control in addition to monitoring.
-The aim here is to map abstract control commands to specific appliance commands.
+This step is relevant for assets we want to control in addition to monitoring.
+The aim here is to map abstract control commands to specific asset commands.
 In other words, protocols and commands vary from device to device.
 To provide an abstraction layer that removes this variation, we build an adapter.
 This would ensure, for example, that the command to discharge a battery is the same regardless of the actual battery and the protocol it employs.

-The set of commands that we map here depends on the appliance type: whereas a battery requires both a discharge and a charge command, an EV charging station only requires a charge command (unless it supports bi-directional charging).
+The set of commands that we map here depends on the appliance type because although a battery requires both a discharge and a charge command, an EV charging station only requires a charge command (unless it supports bi-directional charging).

 Step 3: Testing and documentation